Quote from the company bio:

 Holland America had been looking for awhile for a captain who knew the company inside out, who could teach and was senior enough to deal with the management of each ship in a positive way, and who would be able to create a program which would support the Deck Teams on board the ships.
 From my side I saw it and an opportunity to start handing over the experience I had gained with the HAL since 1981.

 Thus the OBTSO (On board Team Support Officer) Program was born.
 It provided training for captains, staff captains and deck officers.
-It has an induction program for new navigators (Nautical Excellence Program), it organizes large emergency drills on board, to further hone the skills of all the crew .
-It provides catch up training for any group on board in relation to safety and it provides the option for pre audits to help to prepare the ship for any audit that might come its way.
-And……………….. whatever else the Master of the Vessel deems useful for his ship.
+It had an induction program for new navigators (Nautical Excellence Program), it organizes large emergency drills on board, to further hone the skills of all the crew .
+It provided catch up training for any group on board in relation to safety and it provided the option for pre audits to help to prepare the ship for any audit that might come its way.
+And……………….. whatever else the Master of the Vessel deemed useful for his ship.

-Then the Deputy Director of HR in Rotterdam came up with the idea of the “Nautical Excellence Classes”.
-The idea being to sent groups of 6 newly hired deck officers to a ship for a 14 day period to acclamatise before starting work.
+Then the Deputy Director of HR in Rotterdam (now Captain with MSC) came up with the idea of the “Nautical Excellence Classes”.
+The idea being to sent groups of 6 newly hired deck officers to a ship for a 14 day period to acclimatize before starting work.
 A very good idea as with so many regulations under which the cruise ships operate, it is quite daunting when you join a ship for the first time.
-Especially if you have never seen a cruise ship and you also have find your place mong 600 to a 1000 crewmembers for 50+ nationalities.
+Especially if you have never seen a cruise ship before and you also have find your place among 600 to a 1000 crewmembersmade up of 50+ nationalities.

-I went home and I stayed home until t he company could phase me in again.
-Then the need came to pay off of the Covid Debt that was resting on all the cruise ships, due to the expense of keeping the ship in running order while not generating revenue.
+I went home and was to stay home until the company could phase me in again.
+Then the need came to pay off of the Covid Debt that was resting on all the cruise ships, caused by the expense of keeping the ships in running order while not generating revenue.
 Thus in early 2023 it was decided to stop the OBTSO program for at least 3 years and that would bring it past my official retirement date in 2025.
 Hence an agreement was made for “early retirement” with me leaving the company after almost 42 years of service.
-And a total of 44 years at sea as I started my cadet ship in 1979 of what was then the old cargo ship of the company.
+And a total of 44 years at sea as I started my cadet ship in 1979 with “Incotrans” what was the old cargo ship part of the company which had been sold off in 1974.

-Life goes on, and now the company history takes up lot of hobby-time.
-I has been diving into company history since I was about 11 years old and has never stopped.
-That has resulted in a few books being published.
+Life goes on and now the company history takes up lot of hobby-time.
+I have been diving into company history since I was about 11 years old and that has never stopped.
+It eventually resulted in a few books being published.

 Books published: